SIP Revision: Regional Haze

 - Review every five years: through 2064 or until natural conditions are met

 *On May 7, 2014, the EPA requested that the D.C.
 District Court grant another extension to the Texas 2009 regional-haze SIP evaluation so the EPA could propose by November 26, 2014 and take final action by September 4, 2015.
-Final action was further extended to December 2015.
+Final action was further extended to December 2015 and the EPA signed the final rule in December 2015.

 2009 Regional Haze SIP